South Carolina

 Physicians in South Carolina must retain medical records for at least ten years for adult patients and at least thirteen years for minors.
 These minimum recordkeeping periods begin from the last date of treatment.

-Bill 3400: Child Data Privacy and Protection Act
+Pending: Bill 3400 (Child Data Privacy and Protection Act)

-House Bill 3400 would specifically address children's data privacy, providing protections for minors' personal information collected by online services.
+House Bill 3400 would specifically address children's data privacy, providing targeted protections for minors' personal information collected by online services.
+As of May 2026, this bill also remains in committee and has not been enacted.

 Federal Data Privacy Laws Applicable in South Carolina